mahollands/IFMR_DWDs/README.md

 Edit this file to fit the IFMR of your choice.
 * plot_IFMR.py: plot outputs from an MCMC run.
 * Mi_from_Mf.py: Given a white dwarf mass and it's uncertainty, calculate the initial mass and pre-WD lifetime and their uncertainties.
-Takes into account uncertainty in the IFMR itself.
+Uses a Bayesian approach and takes into account uncertainty in the IFMR itself.

 ## Dependencies
 * python version >=3.9